Huythanh0x/linked-blog-starter-md/Programming/Under the Radar/Require IOS 26.md

 - **Impact on Design:** Marco raises the concern that maintaining backward compatibility might subconsciously hold back a developer from doing a more aggressive and "pure" redesign for the new OS.

-- **Benefits of a Day One Release:** Releasing an updated app on the first day of a new iOS launch can lead to press and attention from Apple.
+- **Benefits of a Day One Release:** Releasing an updated app on the first day of a new iOS launch can lead to <mark style="background: #FFB8EBA6;">press and attention from Apple</mark>.
 However, it also means competing with many other apps for that attention and launching to the smallest possible audience of early adopters.
+### Concerns

+- **Losing New Users:** The primary business concern is that by requiring the latest iOS, an app becomes unavailable to new users who have not yet updated.
+Since acquiring new users is challenging, proactively cutting off a portion of that market is a difficult decision.

+- **Existing User Experience:** While existing users on older OS versions can keep the last compatible version of an app, they will not receive future bug fixes.
+This can leave them with a buggy experience if a problem is discovered after support is dropped.

+- **Technical Debt and Awkwardness:** Supporting older iOS versions, especially in SwiftUI, is described as "awkward" and "cumbersome."
+The way modifiers are chained in SwiftUI makes it difficult to have conditional code for different OS versions within the same view structure.

+- **Testing and QA Complexity:** Supporting multiple OS versions increases the testing burden.
+Developers need to perform deep testing on older systems to ensure that new features or changes for the latest OS don't inadvertently break something for users on previous versions.